Andrew Chung Joins Harvard IQSS as Executive Fellow Focused on Venture Translation

 The announcement of this infusion of capital follows a series of recent milestone achievements for the Galaxy System™, which is designed to improve location accuracy and successful diagnosis of lung nodules using its proprietary TiLT+ Technology™.
 Already having received high marks from interventional pulmonologists who tested the system over the prior year, Noah Medical recently announced the platform received FDA clearance for commercial use in the United States and that it has initiated first-in-human trials at Macquarie University Hospital in Sydney, Australia.

-How Gordon Moore Helped Shape My View on Innovation
+Perspective: How Gordon Moore Helped Shape My View on Innovation

-How Gordon Moore Helped Shape My View on Innovation
+Perspective: How Gordon Moore Helped Shape My View on Innovation

 Gordon Moore, co-founder of Intel Corporation, has died at 94.
 It's hard to express Gordon’s impact in ushering in an era where microchips are in everyday devices everywhere, from laptops to phones to children’s toys.
 A talk with Gordon years ago helped shape my view on innovation.
 Read my perspective on how predictable experience curves (like Moore’s Law) united in novel ways can create unpredictable outcomes and wildly successful products.